czbiohub-sf/shrimPy/docs/mantis_usage.md

 #### OkoLab temperature and humidifier
-Press and hold the okolab monitor button to switch on/off The `settings` window has better view of the individual connected components (i.e incubator, objective heater, humidity, etc)
+Press and hold the okolab monitor button to switch on/off The `settings` window has better view of the individual connected components (i.e incubator, objective heater, humidity, etc) Hook up the humidifier tube to the left side golden port of the chamber.

 ##### CO2 Supply
 Open CO2 valve.
 Check CO2 levels